Mehta Basti Ram: Governor of Leh

 Basti Ram was appointed the thanadar of Leh between 1847 and 1861.
 At the time there were four thanadars for Ladakh, in Zanskar, Kargil, Dras and Nubra.
 All the thanadars had military and civil authority in their districts and were accountable directly to the Maharaja.
 Alexander Cunningham estimated that Basti Ram's income would have been a "respectable" Rs.18,000 annually, (roughly £1,800 a year).
 Lieutenant Colonel Henry Torrens, who passed through Ladakh in 1862, noted that Basti Ram had retired to his home in Kishtawar on account of old age, and a successor had not yet been appointed by the Maharaja".
 Instead, Torrens met the Kahlon of Leh, the "nominal governor", who got little respect from the Sikhs [Dogras].

 Family

-Basti Ram was a Hindu Rajput of the Mehta family from Kishtwar.
+Basti Ram was born in the Mehta family from Kishtwar.
 His grandfather had been in charge of military affairs under the last Kishtwar ruler Mohammad Teg Singh.
 Basti Ram's son Mehta Mangal succeeded him as Governor of Ladakh.

 Basti Ram's great-granddaughter was Krishna Mehta, who went on to become the first woman member of parliament from Jammu and Kashmir.
 Krishna Mehta had been married to Duni Chand Mehta who was appointed as the wazir-e-wazarat of Muzaffarabad.
 In October 1947, Duni Chand was killed by Pashtun tribal militias, and Krishna Mehta was taken prisoner and eventually repatriated by Pakistan.
 Krishna Mehta's brother Om Mehta served as a Minister of State for Home Affairs in Indira Gandhi's government in 1976.
 Another younger brother Ved Mehta was at one time the president of Chamber of Commerce and Industry Jammu.